SenseNet/docs.sensenet.com/content/concepts/fields/13-binary.md

 - the field is editable (not read-only)
 - filling the field is not necessary
 - the field is rendered with a textarea by default and binary content can be inserted as a text

+Binary field's default React field control is the FileUpload control.
+On how to use it, see the [related docs](https://sn-react-component-docs.netlify.app/?path=/story/fieldcontrols-fileupload--new-mode)